 INSIDE : Learn how to create a stunning Round Beaded Wall Mirror using only a few simple materials!
 Hang this colorful DIY Mirror on the wall to admire every day.

-A few weeks ago, I was in West Elm and about fell over when I saw a lovely navy and white beaded mirror hanging on the wall.
+A few weeks ago, I was in West Elm and about fell over when I saw the most lovely navy and white beaded mirror hanging on the wall.
 It was stunning and was hand beaded in India.
 I was not in love with the price, however.
 I promptly looked to my mother in law and said, I could totally make this!
-Today I am sharing my West Elm inspired Beaded Wall Mirror.
+Today I am sharing my own West Elm inspired Beaded Wall Mirror.

 This post may contain affiliate links.
 See full disclosure here.

 (gray . green . white)

 (the quantity of beads depends on how big your mirror and cardboard is)

 I also used an inexpensive beaded necklace with gold and aqua.